Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

   /* override the `vue_ahead__dropdown_container` styles */
 }
 ```

 :::

 ::: warning
 Due to `CSS` selector rules, the class definitions should **_NOT_** be scoped, otherwise they may not apply correctly to the corresponding control elements.
 :::

+## Example 5: With Bootstrap 4 Theme, Grouped, and Createable

+<vh5></vh5>

+* Features enabled in this example:

+  1. a classic Boostrap 4 form, with a generic input, a Vue-Ahead input control, and a text block
+  2. users can choose to create new items, which does not exist in the provided options array
+  3. options are grouped